Grief is normal, and it is a process. Expressing grief is how a person reacts to the loss of a loved one.

-Although grief is described in phases or stages, it may feel more like a roller coaster, with ups and downs that make it hard for the bereaved person to feel any progress in dealing with the loss.
+Although grief is described in phases or stages, it may feel more like a roller coaster, with ups and downs.
+This can make it hard for the bereaved person to feel any sense of progress in dealing with the loss.
 A person may feel better for a while, only to become sad again.
 Sometimes, people wonder how long the grieving process will last, and when they can expect some relief.
 There’s no answer to this question, but some of the factors that affect the intensity and length of grieving are:

 Difficult relationships with the deceased prior to death can cause unique grieving experiences for loved ones.
 In addition, prolonged illnesses can also cause grief to take unexpected forms.

 A person who had a difficult relationship with the deceased (a parent who was abusive, estranged, or abandoned the family, for example) is often surprised by the painful emotions they have after their death.
-It’s not uncommon to have profound distress as the bereaved mourns the relationship he or she had wished for with the person who died, and lets go of any chance of achieving it.
+It’s not uncommon to have profound distress as the bereaved mourns the relationship they had wished for with the person who died, and lets go of any chance of achieving it.